Chicken Breast

 Pro Tips

-- Keep in sealed containers to prevent moisture loss and cross-contamination
+- Keep in original packaging or transfer to airtight containers to prevent cross-contamination

 Origin & Heritage